Los Angeles Felony Drug Crime Defense Attorneys

 Considering the fact that marijuana is legal for recreational use here, California is often viewed as a state that is friendly to drug users.
 However, that isn’t the case.
 California is just as harsh on people convicted of drug crimes as any other state.
 How harsh the California courts will be on you, however, depends on whether you are charged with a felony or misdemeanor.

 Convicted felons face severe punishments, and can even lose certain rights, such as the right to own a firearm or the right to travel internationally, once they are allowed to leave prison.
-If you have been charged with a felony drug crime, then you need the best criminal defense team in Los Angeles.
+If you have been charged with a felony drug crime, then you need the best criminal defense lawyers in Los Angeles.
 For top legal advice, call Werksman Jackson & Quinn LLP at (213) 688-0460 today.

 Drug crimes can be misdemeanors or felonies.
 There are many factors that go into determining which crimes are charged as felonies.
 In fact, some crimes are considered “wobblers,” as in they can be charged as either a misdemeanor or a felony, and it is up to the prosecution to decide which to go with.
 Felony charges are often harsher, involving at least one year in prison, oftentimes more, on top of a permanent mark on your criminal record.